Topic

 Why Does This Matter?

-The new 1% remittance tax is less a revenue engine than a friction shock to U.S.-origin corridors, especially Mexico and LATAM, where price sensitivity is high and cash channels are common.
-The US has consistently been the top remittance-sending country with total outflow of $93 billion in 2024.1 The United States sent ~$62 billion in remittances to Mexico in 2024, 96.6% of the total received by the country.2
+The new 1% remittance tax functions less as a revenue engine and more as a friction shock to U.S.-origin corridors – particularly Mexico and other LATAM countries where price sensitivity is high and cash channels are common.
+The US has consistently been the top remittance-sending country with total outflow of $93 billion in 2024.1 Of that, approximately $62 billion went to Mexico, accounting for 96.6% of the country’s total remittance inflows.2

-By raising costs on cash-funded transfers there is a real incentive to pushing senders off formal rails and into informal or crypto routes, weakening transparency, AML/KYC controls and receive-side FX liquidity.
-The Center for Global Development (CGD) estimates that a 1% price increase will lead to a ~1.6% drop in formal remittances, implying outsized losses in big corridors and sharper pain where remittances are a large share of GDP.3
+By raising costs on cash-funded transfers, there is a real incentive to push senders off formal rails and into informal or crypto routes–weakening transparency, AML/KYC controls and receive-side FX liquidity.
+The Center for Global Development (CGD) estimates that a 1% price increase will lead to a ~1.6% drop in formal remittances, implying outsized losses in big corridors in countries where remittances are a large share of GDP.3

-The law’s cash-only scope also skews the burden toward senders who rely on money-transfer operators, often the unbanked/underbanked who face a “cash payout premium.”
-Policymakers should anticipate softer household consumption and slower micro-investment.
+The law’s cash-only scope also skews the burden toward senders who rely on money-transfer operators–often unbanked or underbanked individuals who face a “cash payout premium.”
+Policymakers should anticipate softer household consumption and slower micro-investment as a result.
 The response will likely be to cut domestic fees and expand digital rails.

 From Cash To Crypto

 The tax incidence will reshape corridor economics.
-A likely knock-on effect of the U.S. remittance tax is a faster shift to stablecoin rails.
-Stablecoins already account for a large share of on-chain activity globally and are increasingly used for cross-border payments.
-In 2024, stablecoins processed $27.6 trillion in transactions, surpassing Visa and Mastercard’s combined transaction volume by 7.68% .4 This rapid adoption signals that stablecoins are no longer just an alternative, they are becoming the preferred method for cross-border payments and financial transactions.
+A likely knock-on effect of the U.S. remittance tax is a possible shift to stablecoin rails.
+Stablecoins already account for a large share of global on-chain activity and are increasingly used for cross-border payments.
+In 2024, stablecoins processed $27.6 trillion in transactions, surpassing Visa and Mastercard’s combined transaction volume by 7.68% .4 This rapid adoption signals that stablecoins are no longer just an alternative; they are becoming the preferred method for cross-border payments and financial transactions.

-Industry data describes 2025 as a breakout year for stablecoins in cross-border flows, with major remittance players (e.g., MoneyGram) enabling USD coin (USDC) cash-in/cash-out at retail locations.
+Industry data points to 2025 as a breakout year for stablecoins in cross-border flows, with major remittance players (e.g., MoneyGram) enabling USD coin (USDC) cash-in/cash-out at retail locations.
 Pegged to assets like the U.S. dollar, stablecoins eliminate volatility, ensuring the amount sent is the amount received.
 Unlike slow, costly traditional remittances, stablecoins enable near-instant, low-fee transfers, providing diasporas a reliable and affordable way to send money home.
-Transaction fees are often more than 50% lower than traditional rails.5 We expect to see providers steering banked customers toward compliant, account-based stablecoin corridors.
-Regulators will have to balance the efficiency gains against AML/KYC risks that accompany rapid on-chain adoption.
+Transaction fees are often less than half those of traditional rails.5 We expect to see providers steering banked customers toward compliant, account-based stablecoin corridors.
+Regulators will have to weigh the efficiency gains against AML/KYC risks associated with rapid on-chain adoption.

 The Rails Race Is Only Just Beginning

-This 1% levy isn’t a revenue policy so much as a routing policy: it will push U.S.–origin cash corridors to whichever rails minimize friction fastest.
-Whether that shift strengthens the formal system or hollows it out will be decided by the speed of credible, compliant digital alternatives, especially account-based stablecoin corridors with cash-in/cash-out at the edge.
-If providers can migrate a meaningful slice of cash senders before the tax comes into effect, volumes will stay formal; if not, expect leakage to informal and lightly supervised channels.
+This 1% levy is less a revenue policy than a routing policy: it will push U.S.-origin cash corridors toward whichever rails minimize friction most efficiently.
+Whether that shift strengthens the formal system or hollows it out will depend on the speed of credible, compliant digital alternatives, especially account-based stablecoin corridors with cash-in/cash-out at the edge.
+If providers can migrate a meaningful slice of cash senders before the tax comes into effect, volumes will remain formal; if not, expect leakage to informal and lightly supervised channels.

 Have a different opinion on how the remittance tax will play out?
-Please reach out, we’d love to hear it!
+Please reach out, we’d love to hear from you!

 Endnotes